Article by Catherine, published in Intelligent Sourcing magazine, Issue 2, June 2017

-“…to actually change the system you need to understand it, and with a mobile you need to understand all the complexities of production.
-So Fairphone is a way to open up that system and show that you can use transparency and social goals in your decision making” Tessa Wernink, Director, Fairphone [ii]
+“…to actually change the system you need to understand it, and with a mobile, you need to understand all the complexities of production.
+So Fairphone is a way to open up that system and shows that you can use transparency and social goals in your decision making” Tessa Wernink, Director, Fairphone [ii]

 An overarching aim is to ‘tell the whole story’.
 Through making the supply chain transparent, Fairphone wants to trigger wider societal discussions about where products come from and how they are made, encouraging members of the public to join the movement and share their views in the community forum.

 Buying directly from organisations that employ disadvantaged people can maximise the positive impact.
 Often these organisations may be hidden, their margins squeezed, amongst multiple tiers of suppliers in the supply chain.
 Celebrating these suppliers and sharing the value created is beneficial for all parties, often improving the product’s customer appeal.
 Rype Office, a UK-based supplier of high quality, sustainable office furniture, aims to create profitable, positive impacts.
 It offers a design service, and focusses on reuse, repair and remanufacture of furniture to reduce costs and environmental impacts.

 Rype Office is working to create a ‘Fairtrade’ procurement approach, building close relationships with social enterprise suppliers to make the most of available skills, help them to develop the commercial side of their operations, and ensure the rewards flow directly to the social enterprises, in the form of both commercial revenues and brand exposure.